 Pupils are able to study for the Guildhall Acting Grades 1-8 and enjoy great success.
 The course combines the study of script work and improvisation techniques, supporting other areas of the drama curriculum in school.

-On a Wednesday evening, students from the Senior School and the Sixth Form join together to dance.
-The session is supervised by staff and led by the Dance Monitor but the content of the class is decided upon by the students themselves.
-Work is choreographed throughout the year and showcased at the annual dance show in June.
+On a Wednesday evening, pupils from Years 7-13 join together to dance.
+The session is supervised by staff and led by the Dance Monitor but the content of the class is decided upon by the pupils themselves.
+Work is choreographed throughout the year and showcased annually.
 The class also supports work studied in GCSE Performing Arts and routines required for school productions.

-All students in the Senior School and Sixth Form are able to participate in two annual school productions.
+All pupils in Years 7-13 are able to participate in our annual school productions.
 Pupils are given the opportunity to perform in both musical and drama productions.
-It is the Drama department’s policy to ensure that all, who want it, are given the opportunity to perform.
-Students are also given the chance to work backstage and gain the ‘hands on’ experience of working in a real theatre.
+It is the Drama Department’s policy to ensure that all, who want it, are given the opportunity to perform.
+Pupils are also given the chance to work backstage and gain the ‘hands on’ experience of working in a real theatre, whether in lighting and sound, set or costume design.

-The main School Hall is used for larger scale practical work and for some performances, however more often these are held in the Byre Theatre in St Andrews, giving our students the opportunity to perform to the public in professional-standard productions.
+The main School Hall is used for larger-scale practical work and for some performances, however more often these are held in the Byre Theatre in St Andrews, giving our pupils the opportunity to perform to the public in professional-standard productions.